Ethereum (ETH) Price Prediction For 2023: The $5,000 Level is the Next Target

 |Ethereum Forecast: 1 Year|

-Price drivers: Safe haven status, Post COVID-19, Hawkish central banks?
+Price drivers: Ethereum 2.0 success, Safe haven status, Hawkish central banks?

 |Ethereum Forecast: 3 Years|

-Price drivers: Global economy, Crypto market sentiment, Safe haven status
+Price drivers: Global politics, Crypto market sentiment, Ethereum upgrades

 Recent Changes in the Ethereum Price